 The species (s. lat.) is European and W Asian in several races.
 It occurs as an introduced species in Greenland, North America, and probably in E Asia.

 Even if we keep Ranunculus subborealis apart, R. acris is polymorphic.
 The plants found in Longyearbyen and Hiorthhamn correspond to R. acris s. str. (ssp. acris), and they have probably been introduced from areas where this species and race prevails (SE or C Norway).
-The plants found in Barentsburg are rather different.
+The plants found and persisting in Barentsburg are rather different.
 The morphological description above is based on these plants as they are the most complete and the ones who are established and probably reproduce in Svalbard today.
 We understand why Liška & Soldán (2004) assigned them to ssp. friesianus, and they may be right.
 The main diagnostic character reported for the two subspecies in European floras is found in the rhizome, more or less horizontal and branching in ssp. friesianus, erect and little branched in ssp. acris.
 There is no material with rhizome system available for study.
-However, also the dissection of the blade is rather different between the plants from Barentsburg and those from Longyearbyen (and mainland Norwegian) plants.
+However, also the dissection of the blade is rather different between the plants from Barentsburg and those from Longyearbyen (and mainland Norwegian plants).
 The source area of the Barentsburg plant is probably in E Europe (Russia) where ssp. friesianus may be the predominant race.

 Liška, J. & Soldán, Z. 2004.
 Alien vascular plants recorded from the Barentsburg and Pyramiden settlements, Svalbard. – Preslia 76: 279–290.